 When I saw a competition recently to win a dream trip to Australia it really got my imagination going.
 There are so many places I’d love to visit but Australia, I think, would prove wonderfully different from anywhere I’ve been before.
 It’s a huge country so how do you decide where to go?
 I’ve picked out my top five things to do, one place to visit from each territory, that would be on my Australia wish list.

-Snorkel over the Great Barrier Reef, Queensland
+The Great Barrier Reef, Queensland

 Certainly this is one of the first things that spring to my mind, when I think of Australia.
 You don’t need to be an expert scuba diver to enjoy it, anyone who can swim, can snorkel and there is plenty to see while floating on the surface looking down.